How to Save Selected Text to a Notes App on Android

 4. Choose SnapTask from the share sheet

-What about Gmail, Twitter, Reddit, and other apps?
+Does this work from Chrome, Gmail, WhatsApp, Reddit, and other apps?

 Does SnapTask save the text silently or open a screen?

-Silently.
 SnapTask uses a transparent activity that accepts the shared text, writes it to your local database, and finishes immediately.
-There is no flash, no popup, no confirmation toast you have to dismiss.
-The first time you open the SnapTask app afterwards, the saved text is at the top of your inbox.
+The first time you open SnapTask afterwards, the saved text is at the top of your inbox.

 This is intentional.
 The whole point is to remove every micro-interruption between intent and saved.

-Free APK.
+Free on Google Play.
 No account.
 Works offline.
 Android 7.0 and above.

 Frequently asked questions

-How do I share text from Chrome to a notes app on Android?
+How do I save selected text to a notes app on Android?

-Long-press the text in Chrome to select it, tap Share in the selection menu, then choose SnapTask.
-The text is saved to your inbox without opening any new screen.
+If the app supports sharing selected text, long-press the text, tap Share, then choose SnapTask.
+The text is saved to your inbox without opening the main SnapTask screen.

 Can I add a reminder when sharing text?